SaladTechnologies/salad-client/docs/UpdateContainerResources.md

 HasStorageAmount returns a boolean if a field has been set.

-### SetStorageAmountNil

-`func (o *UpdateContainerResources) SetStorageAmountNil(b bool)`

- SetStorageAmountNil sets the value for StorageAmount to be an explicit nil

-### UnsetStorageAmount
-`func (o *UpdateContainerResources) UnsetStorageAmount()`

-UnsetStorageAmount ensures that no value is present for StorageAmount, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)